-When all is complete, put an end date for self as case manager in Intake-Residential and Appointment-Residential services and add Amanda Terrell and receptionist as case managers.
+When all is complete (including intake report), put an end date for self as case manager in Intake-Residential and Appointment-Residential services and add Amanda Terrell/Andrea White and receptionist as case managers.

 Place FIF packet in appropriate admission mailbox (in administration area) depending on status.